 GEOL 4195.
 Geological Field Methods.
 4 Credits.

 Weekend field trips.
 Methods of outcrop analysis, geologic mapping, and data interpretation.
 The geological evolution of the central Appalachian mountains and the plate tectonic processes responsible for their formation emphasized.
-Prerequisite: GEOL 2111, GEOL 2122.
 Field trip fee.
+Prerequisites: GEOL 2111 and GEOL 2122.